crushlovely/Amaro/README.md

 * [Mantle](https://github.com/MantleFramework/Mantle), a project from the GitHub folks to make simpler, safer model classes.
 * [SSKeychain](https://github.com/soffes/sskeychain), a friendly wrapper around the Keychain API.
 * [DateTools](https://github.com/MatthewYork/DateTools), if you find yourself needing to do a lot of datetime math.
-* [OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs), to sub out responses from web services for testing or early in development.
+* [OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs), to stub out responses from web services for testing or early in development.

 ## Maintaining the Spirit
 CrushBootstrap will get you started on the right foot, but it's up to you not to mess it up!
 Here are some tips to stay in line with the spirit of the project.

 Read up on the included and optional libraries.
 Most of them are very good at solving common problems, and you should become familiar with them.
-Ideally you should your time solving problems, not [solving problems around solving problems](http://www.chris-granger.com/2014/03/27/toward-a-better-programming/).
+Ideally you should spend your time solving problems, not [solving problems around solving problems](http://www.chris-granger.com/2014/03/27/toward-a-better-programming/).

 Here are some specific tips:

 * Making a change to a build setting?
 Make it once in your project's `.xcconfig` file, so that it will propagate to all configurations.
 * Adding an external library?
 If there's a podspec for it, bring it in via Cocoapods.
 If there's not, consider writing one and submitting it upstream.
-Use git submodules as a last resort.
-Keeping them up to date (not to mention removing them) is a pain.
-There should almost never be a reason to check in third-party projects wholesale.
+Use git submodules as a last resort; version and dependency management with them is a pain in the ass.
+    * There should almost never be a reason to check in third-party projects wholesale.
+If you need to modify someone else's code, fork the repo and include the fork in your Podfile with a direct [`:git` reference](http://guides.cocoapods.org/syntax/podfile.html#pod).
 * Use CocoaLumberjack's `DDLog` variants instead of `NSLog`.
 It's faster, provides more information, is more configurable, and understands log levels.
 All of that with the same familiar syntax.
 Retrain your fingers.
 * Make friends with Pixate Freestyle.
 We've yet to have much experience with it in the real world, but it seems pretty damn amazing.
 Check out the [samples](https://github.com/Pixate/pixate-freestyle-ios/tree/master/samples) to see what I mean.